d3x0r/STFRPhysics/AI/Revised/excitation_dynamics.md

 First, the spatial transport deformation and the cumulative timing burden are not the same object.
 The earlier shorthand \(g = D^2 = 1 + 2\Sigma\) should not be reused without qualification.
 The cumulative displacement \(\Sigma\) controls the timing-side burden, while the spatial deformation branch requires separate treatment.

-Second, the displacement-composition rule remains boundary-deficit-like in the weak-overlap regime.
-Ordinary mass additivity and small binding are governed by exposed-boundary deficit, not by full volume addition.
-This does not mean mass is surface area; the source content remains volume-like occupancy that enters later bookkeeping through a support radius and then through squared-radius terms.
+Second, the displacement-composition rule remains surface-area-like in the weak-overlap regime.
+Ordinary mass additivity and small binding are governed by exposed surface deficit, not by full volume addition.

 Third, the strong-merger endpoint for complete volume addition corresponds to exponent \(n = 3/2\), not the earlier inverted value.
 This correction matters directly when internal occupancy is modeled through overlap or merger analogies.

 These corrections do not invalidate the excitation-side program.
 They narrow it.
-The closure and occupancy model must preserve the weak-overlap exposed-boundary rule, respect the corrected strong-merger endpoint, and avoid collapsing timing burden into spatial deformation.
+The closure and occupancy model must preserve the weak-overlap surface rule, respect the corrected strong-merger endpoint, and avoid collapsing timing burden into spatial deformation.

 ## 3. Minimal excitation field on the displaced background

 The first excitation-side step is to place a minimal excitation field on the effective background set by the displacement layer.
 A deliberately simple starting point is a scalar amplitude-phase field

 \[
-\Psi = A e^{i\phi},
+\Xi = A e^{i\phi},
 \]

 with the understanding that the field lives on the effective excitation geometry supplied by the displacement branch rather than on an undeformed background.
 At this stage the goal is not a final substrate derivation of matter structure.
 The goal is to put the excitation branch into field form so that closure, localization, and environmental response can be discussed in one language rather than through disconnected analogies.